ChaoKuan-Lin/docs/mkdocs/getting-started.md

 ---
 ## Creating a new product
-To use MoBagel, you first have to create a `product`, which is essentially a group of same `devices`.
+To use MoBagel, you first have to create a `product`, which is essentially a group of same `device`.
 You can create new products in the dashboard.

 For example: